 Students must consent to having blood drawn by their classmates during training.

 Students must submit the following paperwork via CastleBranch by the second session of Phlebotomy (AHE 126).
-Details regarding this paperwork will be presented at the orientation:
+Details regarding this paperwork will be presented at the mandatory orientation:

 - Negative PPD (six months) or negative chest x-ray less than one year old